FlowFuse/website/src/blog/2024/06/using-timescaledb-with-node-red.md

 ## Using TimescaleDB with Node-RED

 In this section of the guide, we will explore integrating TimescaleDB with Node-RED.
-We'll cover creating and deleting hypertables, and inserting, updating, and deleting data from these tables.
+We'll cover creating and deleting Hypertables, and inserting, updating, and deleting data from these tables.
 Additionally, we'll delve into advanced queries for comprehensive data analysis.
 Throughout this guide, we'll use a temperature example to illustrate each operation.

 ### Installing PostgreSQL Custom Node